 RIDOH and Attorney General Announce Rhode Island Free Lead Screening Days in June

-As part of efforts to help all children in Rhode Island be tested for lead poisoning at least twice by the age of three, the Rhode Island Department of Health (RIDOH) and the Office of Attorney General Peter F. Neronha are announcing two lead screening events next week.
+RHODE ISLAND, June 20 - As part of efforts to help all children in Rhode Island be tested for lead poisoning at least twice by the age of three, the Rhode Island Department of Health (RIDOH) and the Office of Attorney General Peter F. Neronha are announcing two lead screening events this week.
 The events are free and no health insurance is required.

 The lead screening days are open to the public and will be done by medical professionals.
 The events are intended for children between 9 months and six years old, and children who are are developmentally delayed.
 Children must be accompanied by a legal guardian.
 Families that participate in the event will receive a $50 gift card for groceries on a first-come, first-served basis.